 Download blank templates

-This PowerPoint presentation shows each of the pieces of the hamburger.
+This presentation shows each of the elements of the hamburger.
 The example provided is about why a teacher loves teaching!

 For second language learners, students of varying reading skill, students with learning disabilities, and younger learners